 Such documents include sales contracts, HR documents like expense sheets, mortgage documents, insurance claim forms, consultancy reports and others.
 Typically there is a document owner who uploads and identifies who needs to approve the document and in which order.
 The document management system then conducts the workflow notifying each user that they need to provide approval and tracking the process through to completion.

 Most current document management systems use a simple approve button to indicate approval – however, this provides little proof later that a particular user indeed signed-off on a document.
 Approval should instead be given using digital signatures which add trust, integrity, assurance, traceability and auditability to ensure legal compliance.

 There are two approaches to integrating a secure e-document approval and workflow system:

 Many organisations have already deployed commercial Document Management Systems like Microsoft SharePoint® or Xerox DocuShare.
 In such cases Ascertia recommends the integration of ADSS Go>Sign Desktop for secure document viewing and sign-off, and ADSS Server for controlling the process and verification of digital signatures.
-The ADSS Server / Go>Sign combination has already been integrated by us and our partners with a range of Document Management Systems and more can usually be added easily because of the ADSS Server’s simple XML/SOAP web services interfaces.
+The ADSS Server / Go>Sign Client combination has already been integrated by us and our partners with a range of Document Management Systems and more can usually be added easily because of the ADSS Server’s simple XML/SOAP web services interfaces.

 In this scenario Ascertia recommends the use of SigningHub.
 This is a specialist document approval and workflow application developed by Ascertia which comes pre-integrated with ADSS Server and Go>Sign Desktop.
 Click here for further information on SigningHub

-As each person reviews documents within their ERP, CRM, ECM or other application, a signature can be applied using ADSS Server and Go>Sign Applet.
-Note: viewing a document can also be performed by Go>Sign Desktop – this presents a flat PDF image of the document, so that all the details can be reviewed before signing.
+As each person reviews documents within their ERP, CRM, ECM or other application, a signature can be applied using ADSS Server and Go>Sign Client.
+Note: viewing a document can also be performed by Go>Sign Service – this presents a flat PDF image of the document, so that all the details can be reviewed before signing.